The Cheater’s Secret to Writing Radio Spots That Convert: Talk to the Salespeople

 - Their favorite sales hooks

 Listening to salespeople gives you get a better ear for how to talk about a product.
-Trying to write a TV and radio spot with any credibility from an office in west Los Angeles is a far cry from throwing on a branded polo shirt and getting real material from actual customer interactions.
+Trying to write a TV and radio spot with any credibility from our office in Los Angeles is a far cry from throwing on a branded polo shirt and getting real material from actual customer interactions.
 The heart of successful direct-response advertising is being able to connect with people by understanding their problems and how your product provides the best solution.
-But most advertisers get into trouble by writing while wearing their media hats.
-They write ads for an audience of 100,000 instead of realizing they too are a sales guy whose real job is to connect with an audience of one.
+But most media agencies get into trouble by writing radio spots while wearing their media hats.
+They write ads for an audience of 100,000 instead of realizing that they too are a sales person whose real job is to connect with an audience of one.